MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/directlake-overview.md

     :::image type="content" source="media/directlake-overview/directlake-web-modeling.png" alt-text="Screenshot showing Web modeling in Power BI.":::

 When you're finished adding relationships and DAX measures, you can then create reports, build a composite model, and query the dataset through XMLA endpoints in much the same way as any other dataset.
-During **Preview**, XMLA write operations are not yet supported.
+During **PREVIEW**, XMLA write operations are not yet supported.

 ## Analyze query processing